WaltDisneyWorld/Rolink/README.md

 ------------------
 #### Packages
-Bloxlink relies on the following dependencies and frameworks:
+Bloxlink relies on the following dependencies:
 * [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)
 * [discord.py](https://github.com/Rapptz/discord.py)
 * [rethinkdb](https://rethinkdb.com)

 ------------------
 #### Configuration
 Bloxlink relies on a [configuration file](https://github.com/Tigerism/bloxlink/blob/master/config.py.example) in order to load the appropriate settings.
 You need to rename the file to ``config.py`` and put in the necessary settings.
-There is also a docker-compose file that must be changed.
-You need to rename the file to ``docker-compose.yml``.
+There is also a [docker-compose](https://github.com/Tigerism/bloxlink/blob/master/docker-compose.yml) file that must be changed.

 ------------------
 #### Basic Installation
-Note: the application can be ran in numerous ways.
-Here is one way:
+Note: bloxlink should be considered an _advanced_ application, and as such, we do not recommend manually running.
+We will not offer support to users that choose to self-host; use the official bot instead.
+Here is one way to run the application:
 ```
 $ git clone https://github.com/Tigerism/bloxlink
 $ cd bloxlink
-$ docker-compose up --build
+$ docker-compose up
 ```

 ------------------